How your employer must consult you

 - time off to look for a new job or training

-- how the business or organisation can restructure or plan for the future
+- how the organisation can restructure or plan for the future

 What your employer must do

-During the consultation your employer must let you know in writing:
+In a collective consultation, your employer must tell you in writing:

 - why they need to make redundancies